 The choice for music in this video makes it interesting too!
 If you have surround sound, crank the volume up and enjoy the overall effect of the low angle monopod shooting with the sound.

-A monopod is a great way to get your flash away from the camera for more interesting lighting.
+A monopod is a great way to get your flash separated from atop your camera.
+You'll get more interesting lighting in your photos.

-A very light monopod is plenty strong enough to hold a speedlite and a wireless trigger like a Pocket Wizzard.
+A very light monopod is plenty strong enough to hold a speedlite and a wireless trigger like this Pocket Wizard.
 I've used a monopod this way at weddings to get more of a 3 dimensional look to the lighting.

 Actually, label this practical, economical and creative camera monopod uses.
 This is something, I must confess that I have done very little of myself, but I think it could be of value to you.